 Typically, people tend to make long-term investments because they have a long-term goal in mind.
 For instance, buying houses for your children and leaving a legacy behind.

 However, short-term investments are often made when you know that you will need a large amount of money in a few months.
-That’s why it would be safe to say that short-term investments are a great choice if you have a short-term goal in mind.
+That’s why it would be safe to say that short-term investments are a great choice if you have a short-term goal

 With short-term investments, you can either make a lot of money in a short time, or you can lose your money fast.
 In other words, short-term investments carry a higher risk compared to long-term investments.